Ramen-LadyHKG/linux-guide-split-audio-ports-multiplesinks-for-headphone-and-hdmi/README.md

   }
 ]
 ```
-3. edit `/etc/alsa-card-profile/mixer/profile-sets/split-ports-profile.conf` and add these to create mapping for HDMI(external monitor)
+3. **Profile Configuration**: Edit the file`/etc/alsa-card-profile/mixer/profile-sets/split-ports-profile.conf` and add the following content to define the mapping for your HDMI (external monitor):
 ```
 ; This is the mapping for VGA/HDMI (External Monitor) [Mapping hdmi-stereo]